 As historians sadly note, only a “ragged wall and arched chamber” remain of what was once one of the largest abbeys in Scotland, yet the history of Inchaffray lives on in the single malt that now proudly bears its name.

-Today, Inchaffray Whisky is carefully crafted in small batches taking spring malt from our fields, just a stone’s throw from the former Augustinian abbey.
+Today, Inchaffray Whisky is carefully crafted in small batches in collaboration with distilleries such as Strathearn Distillery, taking spring malt from our fields, just a stone’s throw from the former Augustinian abbey.

 As well as ensuring quality, this unique nod to the past ensures an important part of Scottish farming and whisky history lives on; a true single farm malt whisky, with every drop shaped by us, from grain to glass.